AtlasGPT Brain

 High

 45.2% of physicians report burnout symptoms.
-Two hours of documentation for every one hour of patient care.
+Two hours of administrative work for every one hour of patient care.
 'Pajama time' — charting after the kids are in bed — is a defining experience of modern medical practice.
-Physicians didn't train 10+ years to become data entry clerks.
+IMPORTANT: AtlasGPT is a decision support tool, not a documentation or scribing tool.
+Frame this pain point around cognitive overload and decision fatigue — not charting or documentation.
+AtlasGPT saves 30 minutes per day through faster, more confident clinical decisions.

 "I became a doctor to help patients.
 Not to spend 45 minutes documenting a 15-minute visit."